 The Group has a team headed by the financial controller performing valuations for the financial instruments, including unlisted equity instruments which are categorised into Level 3 of the fair value hierarchy.
-The team reports directly to the financial controller and the audit committee.
-A valuation report with analysis of changes in fair value measurement is prepared by the team at each interim and annual reporting date, and is reviewed and approved by the financial controller.
-Discussion of the valuation process and results with the financial controller and the audit committee is held twice a year, to coincide with the reporting dates.
+The team reports directly to the directors of the Company and the audit committee.
+A valuation report with analysis of changes in fair value measurement is prepared by the team at each interim and annual reporting date, and is reviewed and approved by the directors of the Company.
+Discussion of the valuation process and results with the directors of the Company and the audit committee is held twice a year, to coincide with the reporting dates.